Defining Group Sequential Boundaries with rpact

 • Hwang, Shi & DeCani \(\alpha\)-spending (typeOfDesign = "asHSD") with parameter gammaA (for details, see Wassmer & Brannath 2016, p.
 76)

-• Standard Wang & Tsiatis Delta classes (typeOfDesign = "WT") and (typeOfDesign = "WToptimum")
+• Standard Wang & Tsiatis Delta classes (typeOfDesign = "WT" with parameter deltaWT, see Wassmer & Brannath 2016, p.
+36) and the optimum within the Wang & Tsiatis class (typeOfDesign = "WToptimum")

 # Quadratic Kim & DeMets alpha-spending